Functionals in the Clouds: An abstract architecture of serverless Cloud-Native Apps

 Internal functionality of a microservice is event-driven and composed of serverless functions.
 Roughly, the incoming messages (as events) trigger serverless functions (dynamically composed into dataflows) to run, and then to produce outgoing messages.
 This will be explained in details in the next section.

-Scaling by replication and reduction (closing replicas of microservice instances) of a microservice enforces its stateless.
-The reason is as follows.
-If a microservice is statefull, then closing a replica will result in the loss of its state if the state was not stored elsewhere before the closing.
+Microservice scaling by replication and reduction (closing replicas of microservice instances) forces the microservice to be stateless.
+If a microservice is statefull, then closing a replica will cause the loss of its state if the state was not stored elsewhere before the closing.

 Actually, the stateless is not a serious restriction, because a stateful microservice (with permanent stored data) may be decomposed into stateless part (where the basic functionality is performed), and bakckend services where the permanent data are stored.
-It is a common practice in CNApp development.
-Here, the backend services should be (logically) the same for all replicas of the microservice in question.
-The communication with the backend services is done by specific dedicated protocols.
-The stateless microservice and its replicas implement clients whereas the backend storing services implement servers.

 Hence, a replicate-able microservice can be roughly specified as collection of servers and/or clients of the protocols it participates in, and of its own internal functionality.
 Permanent data (state) of microservice are stored in dedicated backend storing services (BaaS).
 The internal functionality is composed of stateless elementary functions (FaaS, like the AWS Lambdas), and orchestrated into a dynamic dataflow.